 On any Brandmeister connected node/repeater simply use Talk Group: 310441

 !!
 There are occasions when Brandmeister is doing maintenance or work on their end, and will drop the peers.
-Talkgroup 310441 will remain active, but it wont be tied to XLX891 at all.
-In which case, use “DMR Gateway” method below to bypass BM and connect direct to our system. !!
+Talkgroup 310441 will remain active locally as we are not dependent on BM.
+In which case, you can use the “DMR Gateway” method below to bypass BM and connect direct to our system. !!

-How to connect to the reflector on your DMR Radio using “DMR Gateway” in Pi-star:
+How to connect to the N2CID Network using “DMR Gateway” in Pi-star:

-- On the configuration page, under “DMR Configuration” change the “DMR Master” to “DMRGateway” and APPLY.
+- On the configuration page, under “DMR Configuration” change “DMR Master” to “DMRGateway”.

 - Enable “XLX Master Enable“